 The Complex Competitor

-Any of the qualities mentioned above render the item more difficult to manufacture and copy.
+All of the qualities mentioned above render the item more difficult to manufacture and copy.
 As a result, competitors tend to have a much harder time duplicating the item and copying the idea.

 If you want to avoid trying to compete in an oversaturated market with every day or trendy items, the Complex Competitor may be for you.
-Experienced Amazon sellers looking to expand their businesses may also do well in this kind of product offering.
+Experienced Amazon sellers looking to expand their businesses may also do well in this kind of offering.